okviz/okviz.github.io/_mydocs/visuals/synoptic-panel/options/data-labels/text.md

 When enabled, the font size of the data labels text is automatically adjusted to fit the parent element.

+## Font Size Scale

+**Default value**: 100%

+The scale of the font size of the data labels text when the *Auto Font Size* option is enabled.

 ## Min Font Size